koenvervloesem/snipskit/README.rst

 .. inclusion-marker-start-installation

-SnipsKit is `packaged on PyPI`_, so it can be installed with the following command:
+SnipsKit is `packaged on PyPI`_, so the latest stable version can be installed with the following command:

 .. _`packaged on PyPI`: https://pypi.org/project/snipskit/